opencobra/cobratoolbox/README.md

 Toutorial
 =========
-To be inplemented: A Jupyter toutorial will be implemented as soon as possible.
+To be inplemented: A livescript toutorial will be implemented as soon as possible.